matt-deboer/kuill/README.md

 Setup
 ---

-Since **kapow** works by acting as an authenticating-proxy, you must configure your cluster to use an authenticating proxy; see [the kubernetes docs](https://kubernetes.io/docs/admin/authentication/#authenticating-proxy) for details.
+As **kapow** works by acting as an authenticating-proxy, you must configure your cluster to use an authenticating proxy; see [the kubernetes docs](https://kubernetes.io/docs/admin/authentication/#authenticating-proxy) for details.

 Part of this equation involves configuring **kapow** to use a certificate having a CN matching one of the `--requestheader-allowed-names` values you specified above, and signed by the `--requestheader-client-ca-file` you specified.

-_See the `minikube` test drive below for a concrete example._
+Additionally, `kapow` must be configured to integrate with one or more identity providers, of which SAML2 and OpenID+Connect are currently supported.

 ---